evgeniyako-edu/build-your-first-recsys-workshop/README.md

-# build-your-first-recsys-workshop
+# Build Your First Recommendation System
-Materials for the Build Your First Recommendation System workshop held in January 2024 at Harbour.Space, Barcelona
+This repository contains the materials for the Build Your First Recommendation System workshop which was held in January 2024 at Harbour.Space University, Barcelona.